-ADM 03-300 identifies for students and employees the procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking, including: a description of each type of disciplinary proceeding applicable to students and employees, the steps, anticipated timelines, and decision-making process for each type of disciplinary proceeding, information about how to file a disciplinary complaint, and how the institution determines which type of proceeding to use based on the circumstances of an allegation.
+ADM 03-300 identifies for students and employees the procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, and stalking, including: a description of each type of disciplinary proceeding applicable to students and employees, the steps, anticipated timelines, and decision-making process for each type of disciplinary proceeding, information about how to file a disciplinary complaint, and how the institution determines which type of proceeding to use based on the circumstances of an allegation.

+Title IX Disciplinary Process

 In cases involving sexual harassment under Title IX, when a complainant files a formal complaint, the disciplinary proceeding is triggered as a hearing officer determines both whether a violation occurred and the discipline that will be imposed.
 The complainant and respondent are permitted to appeal the sanction of the hearing officer through a written appeal process.
-In cases not involving sexual harassment under Title IX, when a complainant files a formal complaint the disciplinary process is also triggered as a designated administrative official will evaluate a written record and determine whether a violation occurred and the discipline that will be imposed.
-The complainant and respondent are permitted to appeal the sanction of the designated official through an appeal process triggered in writing.